If your questions about our admissions process are not answered below, please email firstname.lastname@example.org

 When is the application deadline?

-Our application deadline is December 1.
+Our application deadline is Tuesday, December 1, 2020 by 8:59PM *PACIFIC STANDARD TIME*.
+The online application site will automatically lockdown at 9:00pm, 12/1/2020.
 We admit for the fall semester only.

 What are the minimum admission requirements?